List of protected conservation areas in Zambia: The Wildlife Act

-The protected areas in the Republic of Zambia include a variety of conservation areas that are critical for preserving the country's unique wildlife and natural resources.
-These protected areas are managed by the Zambia Wildlife Authority and other organizations, and they include national parks, biosphere reserves, wildlife reserves, nature reserves, scientific reserves, community reserves, and hunting reserves.
-These areas total 311,773 km^{2}, or 38% of the country's land area.
+Protected areas in Zambia total 311,773 km^{2}, or 38% of the country's land area.
 Several of the country's protected areas have been internationally designated as World Heritage Sites or biosphere reserves by UNESCO.

+Other legislation and types of areas

+There is other legislation in Zambia which may provide a measure of protection over some other areas, managed by other government departments: